Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/Using_PKI_Exits_Start_here/_index.md

 ## PKI exit overview

-The PKI exit is used to extract all or part of an external PKI, third- party software, or OS APIs.
+The PKI exit is used to extract all or part of an external PKI, third-party software, or OS APIs.
 It enables a user to take control at different stages when opening an SSL session, to handle authentication in place of the Transfer CFT PKI.